paulfcollins/public-azure/Azure-Lighthouse/README.md

 ## Introduction

 The goal I had in mind here was to show how an Enterprise customer with multiple Azure AD Tenants could manage those tenants effectively without necesarily having to use multiple portals with multiple accounts.
-In order to test this out I utilised a personal MSDN subscription and a subscription in a enterprise tenant.
+In order to test this out I utilised a personal MSDN subscription (the MSP) and a subscription in a enterprise tenant.

 There are some key scenatios where Azure Lighthouse can be utilised as shown below:
 ![Azure Lighthouse Overview](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/images/lighthouseoverview.png)
-In this demo I choose to show how deploy Azure Policy from an MSP tenant to an enterprise subscription.
+In this demo I choose to show how to deploy Azure Policy from an MSP tenant to an enterprise subscription.

 These folders contain the necessary ARM templates and scripts to demo setting up Azure Lighthouse.
 I utilised [Visual Studio Code](https://code.visualstudio.com/) to run the scripts but you could upload all the necessary files into Cloud Shell and deploy it all from there (I have included a sample script in the _scripts_ folder for this scenario).